barbarer/py4e-int/_sources/functions/funcWithLists.rst

     What is the first value that will be printed when the code below runs?

-    - :1: It will print the minimum value in the first list.
+    - :3: It will print the maximum value in the first list, which is 3.
-      :.*: What is the minimum value in the first list that is passed to the function?
+      :.*: What is the maximum value in the first list that is passed to the function?

 .. fillintheblank:: funct_ll_list_func_last